quxios/QMapEditor/app/HELP.md

 * **8** : Animation
 * **9** : Destination

+### Scale X / Y
+The scaling of the sprite.
+Does not affect the data layer, only the sprite image.

+### Angle
+The angle (in degrees) to rotate the sprite.
+Does not affect the data layer, only the sprite image.

 ### Anchor X / Y
 The anchor position on for the sprite.
 The anchor is shown on the `Map Object` with a red dot.